 What’s that, you say, Cronenberg?
 Surely not a relation of David?
-Indeedy, this is the son, Brandon, and, apples not falling far from tree, chips flying off of old blocks, he serves us up a rather lipsmacking portion of body-horror just like dad used to make.
+Indeedy, this is the son, Brandon, and, apples not falling far from tree, chips tending to fly from old blocks, he serves us up a rather lipsmacking portion of body-horror just like dad used to make.
 And the lips, as you might have guessed, are blistered with herpes.

-We’re in a parallel world – it looks like today but the celebrity fever has got to such a point that people are willing, happy, to be injected with the cold sores of the rich and famous, are buying and eating the cloned muscle tissue of the stars, in an attempt to get whatever it is that the star-obsessed think it is they’re getting from these one-sided transactions with the well known.
+We’re in a parallel world – it looks like today but the celebrity fever has got to such a point that people are happy, willing, desperate to be injected with herpes simplex virus harvested from rich and famous stars such as the Madonna-alike Hannah Geist (Sarah Gadon).
+That’s when they’re not buying and eating the cloned muscle tissue of the stars.
+These transactions, so the pitch goes, lets the star-obsessed get closer to the object of their fandom, a one-sided transaction that knocks a signature in an autograph book out of the park.

-If you want to know what actually happens, go and see this excellent, low-budget sci-fi thriller, it’s really worth it.
-All I’ll say about the plot is that Landry Jones plays a lab rat at a celebrity tissue clinic and the one thing he really shouldn’t do is take any bits of famous people home with him… so of course he does.
+If you want to know what actually happens, check out this excellent, low-budget sci-fi thriller, it’s really worth it.
+All I can usefully, non-spoilerishly reveal about the plot is that Landry Jones plays a lab rat at a celebrity tissue clinic where there’s only one thing he really shouldn’t do.
+Which is take any bits of famous people home with him… so of course he does.

-Nicely, Cronenberg leaves quite a few things unexplained, which forces us to work out the dynamics of this world, which adds to the sense of dread and mystery.
+Nicely, Cronenberg Jr leaves quite a few things unexplained, which forces us to work out the dynamics of this world, the opaqueness adding to the sense of dread and mystery.
 In terms of visuals, Cronenberg has been heavily influenced by the science-gone-bad vibe of his dad (The Fly and Ringers, for instance) by Kubrick, by Philip K Dick, and by the Aseptic White Room Thriller genre (Vincenzo Natali’s Cube being the daddy).

 In fact technically this is a very well accomplished film in every respect.
 The effects are done old-school, make-up and fake blood featuring heavily.
 This is merciful because CGI, in spite of all the Kraken-y, Hobbit-y things done with them, just aren’t good enough yet.
-The soundtrack is deliberately loud but not intrusive, builds tension brilliantly as the story builds towards a grisly though entirely logical conclusion – there is no happy ending bollocks here.
+The soundtrack is deliberately loud but not intrusive, builds tension brilliantly as the story works its way towards a grisly though entirely logical conclusion – there is no happy ending nonsense here.

 © Steve Morrissey 2012